mrocklin/mrocklin.github.io/hiring-sales.md

-Everyone says these things, and while I wholeheartedly agree with these points, they don't differentiate a candidate, and they don't say anything specific about our situation, or even to ask questions about our situation that would let them answer things more effectively.
-My assumption is that [early stage startups are different from each other](/think), and that what works for one is unlikely to transfer to another very easily.
+Everyone says these things, and while I wholeheartedly agree with these points, they don't differentiate a candidate, and they don't say anything specific about our situation.
+My assumption is that [early stage startups are different from each other](/think), and that what works for one is unlikely to transfer to another automatically.

 So, AEs that I interview, here's the cheat code:

 -   Assume that I know more about sales than a typical engineer (you can save time by not explaining basic concepts)

--   Get to a point in our conversation where we are conversing about strategy.
+-   Get to a point in our conversation where we are conversing about strategy at a non-generic level.

     To do this you will likely need to ...

-    -   Become a lot smarter about our situation pretty quickly, this probably means asking useful questions
+    -   Become a lot smarter about our situation pretty quickly, this probably means asking questions that are useful to you
     -   Pause ... and think

 -   If it looks like I want to say something, notice, and open some space.
     I'm very interested in how well we can communicate.